 The best method for picking olives by hand is to pluck them directly from the branches.
-If they are too high people often use
+If they are too high people often use a long stick to shake them off on to a sheet.

 Fresh olives are too bitter to eat and there are various methods of making them less acidic and then preserving them.